howardisaacson/Introduction-to-Astronomy-Research-2018/Week6/README.md

 ### Writing Exercise:
 In your online notebooks, please spend 10 minutes responding to the following prompts:

-    1. Write down attributes that make up a good academic website.
+    1. Make a list of attributes that make up a good academic website.
 What do you think is important to include?

     2. Write down what you remember from previous weeks about Kepler, transits, and photometry.